 Every time a new citizenship by investment (CBI) programme is launched, experts ponder its longevity.
 The longevity of a CBI programme depends largely on each country but what we have seen is that countries with a robust due diligence process maintain a high reputation in the industry.

-Due diligence is pivotal to maintaining the international reputation of a Citizenship by Investment (CBI) Programme and encouraging transparency within the investment migration industry.
-How does this directly impact on the longevity of the programme?
+Due diligence is pivotal to maintaining the international reputation of any CBI programme.
+It is also reassuring to everyone involved to encourage transparency within the investment migration industry.
+How does this directly impact the longevity of a CBI programme?
+We discuss.

-When due diligence procedures are not adhered to, a country’s reputation can attract criticism and severely impact the programme’s credibility.
-2020 saw the suspension of the Cyprus Citizenship by Investment Programme brought on by suspected abuses by individuals both applying and processing applications.
+A country’s reputation can attract criticism when due diligence procedures are not adhered to.
+Unfortunately, this can severely impact the programme’s credibility.
+2020 saw the suspension of the Cyprus CBI Programme brought on by suspected abuses by individuals both applying and processing applications.

 What is Due Diligence?

-Due diligence is crucial to maintaining the reputation of the Citizenship by Investment industry.
+Due diligence is crucial to maintaining the reputation of the CBI industry.
 According to the CBI Index, the Due Diligence pillar awards the most points to the country that obtains the greatest amount of information on and from its applicants before granting them citizenship.

 The Index works on nine pillars that each programme is assessed upon; one of the most significant is due diligence.

 Due Diligence checks are done by CBI Units in conjunction with certified agencies.

 - Internal and external due diligence checks,

 - fingerprinting or other biometric data collection,